Considering 'deferring' your Gap Insurance start date?

-If the vehicle cannot be sourced from dealer stock and delivered within 3-6 weeks, the policy will only pay ‘market value’ at time of write off – and that is NOT new for old,
+If the replacement vehicle cannot be sourced from dealer stock and delivered within 3-6 weeks, the policy will only pay ‘market value’ at the time of write off – and thats NOT new for old,

-Some insurers have been known to give ‘new for old’ on the basic vehicle list price and this therefore excludes the cost of factory fitted options and dealer fitted accessories,
+Some insurers have been known to only give ‘new for old’ on the basic vehicle list price and this, therefore, excludes the cost of factory fitted options and dealer fitted accessories,

 If the vehicle is stolen, only ‘market value’ applies, therefore new for old cover will not apply to theft.

 If your motor insurance policy is due for renewal in that first year, will your motor insurer honour the ‘new for old’ arrangement?

 If your motor insurance is due for renewal in that year and you intend to ‘shop’ around for a cheaper offer, do bear in mind the new insurer may not honour the ‘new for old’ because the vehicle was not insured with them from new,

 If you are financing, will your motor insurer clear an outstanding finance balance if the balance exceeds the purchase price of the vehicle in that first year?

 Contract Hire Agreements